 It was July 18, 2016.
-Laura, the Associate Director of Clinic Operations for MU Health Care, was sitting at work when she reached across her desk and felt a pain in her chest.
+Laura, a Boonville resident and the Associate Director of Clinic Operations for MU Health Care, was sitting at work when she reached across her desk and felt a pain in her chest.
 It was painful enough that it caught her attention.
 She put her hand to her chest and discovered what felt like a bump under her skin.
 She told herself she’d wait until the next day to see if it was still there before getting concerned.
 The next morning, when the bump hadn’t changed, she called her doctor.

 “They got me in with a nurse practitioner the next day at the OB/GYN,” Laura said, “and because my mammogram was highly suspicious, they had me get an ultrasound and diagnostic tests at Ellis.
 During that time, your whole world feels like it’s spinning.”